 Professor Pedro Martins is a Professor of Applied Economics and the School’s Lead on Research Impact.
 His interests are in public policy on labour market issues.
 He is currently researching different policy options that may reduce employment volatility over the business cycle.

 Dr Panos Panagiotopoulos is a Lecturer in Information Management with interests in digital government and social media research.
 He is the convener of the Public Management Group.

-Members of the Public Management group are committed to external engagement with academic and policy communities.
+Members of the cluster are committed to external engagement with academic and policy communities.
 These impact activities involve work with policy makers, collaborations with practitioners and professional services, as well as important outputs that help reach wider audiences.

-Indicative activities by members of the group include the following:
+Indicative activities by members of the cluster include the following:

 - Perri 6 was was elected a Fellow of the Academy of Social Sciences in 2013.
 He has carried out extensive research and consultancy as well as policy studies on fields as diverse as styles of political judgement is core executives, “joined up government”, client confidentiality and privacy, hospital reconfiguration, policy instruments for behaviour change and structures of public governance.
 He has provided consultancy advice to many UK departments of state, regulatory authorities such as the Office of the Information Commissioner and the OECD in Paris.